When new technology comes into being, there are often two radical beliefs that spring up:

 In other words, though a white, upper middle class high school student may have the opportunity to meet people who live a very different life, she’s most likely to find her white, upper middle classmates first on social media, and then be recommended other friends based on her interest in horseback riding and her complaints about her math tutor – two things dominated by other white, upper middle class students.

-We can create technology to purposely connect people who might not otherwise find one another, and highlight their similarities, but it takes intentional action.
+We can create technology to purposely connect people who might not otherwise find one another.
+And we can highlight their similarities.
+But this takes intentional action.
 It’s not something we can leave to chance or expect the technology to do naturally, without our intervention.
 As designers, the intentions we bring to our projects control what we create.
 Unsurprisingly, this means that if we don’t bring purpose and intention to our design, we’ll naturally design experiences that rely on our own prior experiences, our unconsidered-yet-present biases, and yes, even our inadvertent discriminations.

 “…the mere existence of new technology neither creates not magically solves existing cultural problems.
 In fact, their construction typically reinforces existing social divisions.
 This sometimes occurs when designers intentionally build tools in prejudicial ways.
 More often it happens inadvertently when creators fail to realize how their biases inform their design decisions.” -danah boyd, It’s Complicated: The Social Lives of Networked Teens

-I didn’t know that I was biased against restaurant servers and chefs until I worked in a restaurant, and learned that my habit of ordering with multiple items “on the side” stressed out servers and offended some chefs.
+I never knew I was biased against restaurant servers and chefs until I worked in a restaurant.
+The I learned that my habit of ordering with multiple items “on the side” stressed out servers.
+It even and offended some chefs.
 That bias would come out if I designed a system for online ordering.
-I didn’t know that I was biased against families with young children until I began taking car trips with my brother and his kids.
+I also never knew I was biased against families with young children until I took a trip with my brother’s family.
 That bias would impact any design I made for a car manufacturer or travel organization.

 To that end, bias doesn’t mean hatred.
 It doesn’t even mean distaste or elitism.
-My bias was a measure of my ignorance – and the number of things of which I am ignorant, even as they shrink, are still nearly infinite.
-When our bias informs our research, we even neglect to speak to target users in certain income brackets, social situations, or cultural spaces.
+My bias was a measure of my ignorance.
+The number of things of which I am ignorant, even as they shrink, are still nearly infinite.
+When our bias informs research, we neglect to speak to target users in certain income brackets, social situations, or cultural spaces.
 Usability testing done in-person during the week excludes those who can’t take a break from work.
 Interviews done in the evenings excludes parents who can’t get childcare.
 Research done on a Saturday excludes many Jews, just as research on a Sunday morning excludes many Christians.

 The catch is this: while we can remove the biases we come across, we won’t find them all.
-We can only keep searching, acknowledge our own ignorance, and keep asking questions.
+We must keep searching.
+We can acknowledge our own ignorance, and keep asking questions.
 New technology can’t save us from ourselves, but our willingness to learn is a step in the right direction.